termux/termux-gui/Protocol.md

 - setTaskDescription: Sets the Icon of the Task, the label and set the primary color to the one specified with setTheme.
 The background color of the icon will be the current primary color.
   - Parameters:
     - aid: The id of an Activity in the Task you want to set the icon.
     - img: The image data in PNG or JPEG format.
+May also be the literal string "default". to reset to the default Termux icon.
     - label: The new Task label.
 - setPiPParams: Sets the PiP parameters for the Activity.
 PiP parameters are only available on Android 8+, on earlier versions this is a noop.
   - Parameters:
     - aid: The id of an Activity in the Task you want to set the icon.
     - num: Numerator of the desired aspect ration.
     - den: Denominator of the desired aspect ration.
+- setInputMode: Determines what happens when the virtual keyboard is shown.
+  - Parameters:
+    - aid: The id of the Activity.
+    - mode: one of: "resize": resizes the Activity, "pan": pans the Activity.

 Layout and View control: